kongregate/display-list/README.md

 ### Custom Display Lists

-If `DynamicDisplayList` is still too constraining for your purposes, you can use subclass `BaseDisplayList` directly.
+If `DynamicDisplayList` is still too constraining for your purposes, you can create a direct subclass of `BaseDisplayList`.
 This provides only minimal functionality for managing a list of view elements, but gives you the most flexibility and control.

+> TODO: Provide more documentation on what functionality `BaseDisplayList` provides and how to use it correctly.